Azure/azure-sdk-for-java/doc/deprecation_process.md

 - `README.md` add a disclaimer using this syntax:

-> This package is no longer being maintained.
-Use the [azure-mynewpackage](https://central.sonatype.com/artifact/com.azure/azure-mynewpackage/<version>)
+> Please note, this package has been deprecated and will no longer be maintained after $EOLDate.
+We encourage you to
-> package instead.
+> upgrade to the replacement package, $Replacement, to continue receiving updates.
+Refer to the migration guide
->
+> $ReplaceGuide for guidance on upgrading.
+Refer to our deprecation policy (https://aka.ms/azsdk/support-policies) for
-> For migration instructions, see the [migration guide](https://aka.ms/azsdk/migrate/my-new-package).
+> more details.

 - `CHANGELOG.md` add a new version with the current date and the same disclaimer.
 For instance:

 > ## 1.2.3 (2023-04-03)
 >
-> This package is no longer being maintained.
-Use the [azure-mynewpackage](https://central.sonatype.com/artifact/com.azure/azure-mynewpackage/<version>)
+> Please note, this package has been deprecated and will no longer be maintained after $EOLDate.
+We encourage you to
-> package instead.
+> upgrade to the replacement package, $Replacement, to continue receiving updates.
+Refer to the migration guide
->
+> $ReplaceGuide for guidance on upgrading.
+Refer to our deprecation policy (https://aka.ms/azsdk/support-policies) for
-> For migration instructions, see the [migration guide](https://aka.ms/azsdk/migrate/my-new-package).
+> more details.

 - `pom.xml` add the disclaimer to the package description.
 For instance:

-> This package is no longer being maintained.
-Use the [azure-mynewpackage](https://central.sonatype.com/artifact/com.azure/azure-mynewpackage/<version>)
+> Please note, this package has been deprecated and will no longer be maintained after $EOLDate.
+We encourage you to
-> package instead.
+> upgrade to the replacement package, $Replacement, to continue receiving updates.
+Refer to the migration guide
->
+> $ReplaceGuide for guidance on upgrading.
+Refer to our deprecation policy (https://aka.ms/azsdk/support-policies) for
-> For migration instructions, see the [migration guide](https://aka.ms/azsdk/migrate/my-new-package).
+> more details.

 Do a PR targeting the `main` branch.
 Post your PR in our [channel for Java](https://teams.microsoft.com/l/channel/19%3a5e673e41085f4a7eaaf20823b85b2b53%40thread.skype/Language%2520-%2520Java?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).